dcuartielles/bash_site/README.md

 ## Updates

+### 20220128: the Dogma

+* got the booster shot against covid-19, the dude who push the vaccine into my arm told me not to go to gym in 24h (haha), coding requires moving fingers, so I will go light on bash today
+* created a [Dogma file](DOGMA.md) to let you know, dear reader, about the limitiations of this software
+* revised the *BUILD.md* file to reflect the new workflow
+* TODO: in the notes I write about *render_site.sh* a script which does not exist, yet.
+I need to redo the old *render_course.sh* to support the modifications made to the scaffolding files

 ### 20220127: multiple small things

 * modified *create_templates.sh* to support different types of sites, this allows using *pages* or *exercises* by simply changing a variable